-And, statistics will vary based on where you live.
-Here in Pennsylvania, we have 4 defined separate seasons.
+And statistics will vary based on where you live.
+Here in Pennsylvania, we have four defined separate seasons.
 Albeit, climate change is making them less distinct.
-It’s in the 60s this week as I write this post, and it’s supposed to be winter.
+It’s in the 60s this week, as I write this post, and it’s supposed to be winter.
 But I digress.

 That being said, the National Geographic Society reports that Punxsutawney Phil is correct only 28% of the time.
-I was unable to find how they define success, or what “an early spring” even means.
-We have had March days in the 80s here (again, climate change!) but it doesn’t stick around.
+I could not find how they define success or what “an early spring” means.
+We have had March days in the 80s here (again, climate change!), but it doesn’t stick around.
 It’s always just an anomaly that doesn’t last more than a day or two.

 Other Groundhog Predictions- Canada

 While most turn to Pennsylvania and Punxatawney Phil for their Groundhog Day predictions, Phil isn’t the only groundhog predicting the weather.

 Canada actually has a few weather-advising groundhogs, most notably Shubenacadie Sam from Novia Scotia and Wiarton Willy from Ontario.
 With his location in the Atlantic time zone, Shubenacadie Sam is actually the first to predict the weather each year, and Wiarton Willy holds the title of the only albino weather-predicting groundhog.

 How Do You Explain Groundhog Day To Kids?

 Groundhog Day is a fun “holiday” to celebrate with kids.
 The easiest way to explain it to them is to say that if the groundhog sees his shadow, we have six more weeks of winter, but if he doesn’t, spring is coming early.

 Depending on their age, you can go into some of the other things I noted above, like how both predictions are essentially the same based on when spring officially begins in Pennsylvania.